NEW GUIDELINES ON COOKIE WALLS

-By valid, the Europe’s General Data Protection Regulation (GDPR) specifies certain standards to meet: consent must be specific, informed and most importantly freely given.
+By valid Europe’s General Data Protection Regulation (GDPR) means certain standards: consent must be specific, informed, and most importantly, freely given.

 NO CONSENT BEHIND COOKIE WALLS

 The ‘data for access’ model practiced by a number of major European websites requires the user to “accept” tracking cookies to access the website’s content.

 40. Example 6a: A website provider puts into place a script that will block consent from being visible except for a request to accept cookies and the information about which cookies are being set and for what purposes data will be processed.
 There is no possibility to access the consent without clicking on the” Accept cookies” button.
 Since the data subject is not presented with a genuine choice, its consent is not freely given.

 41. This does not constitute valid consent, as the provision of the service relies on the data subject clicking the” Accept cookies” button.
 It is not presented with a genuine choice.

 SCROLLING A WEBSITE DOES NOT MEAN "I CONSENT"